Higher Gauge Theory with String 2-Groups: Differentiation of the string 2-group model

 and we are interested in the explicit isomorphism.
 The \v Cech 2-coboundary $\beta$ is necessarily of the form

 Because both $v$ and $v'$ are normalized, $\beta$ relates the 2-cocycles as follows:

 and the second equation reduces to

-From the first equation in \eqref{eq:equivalence_descent_data1} and the first equation in \eqref{eq:equivalence_descent_data2}, we readily read off the following relations:
+From the first equation in~\eqref{eq:equivalence_descent_data1} and the first equation in~\eqref{eq:equivalence_descent_data2}, we readily read off the following relations:

-The second equation of \eqref{eq:equivalence_descent_data2} is then automatically satisfied.
-Let us summarize our findings in the following theorem. \begin{theorem} \v Cech 2-coboundaries between \v Cech 2-cocycles $v=(\omega,\psi)$ and $v'=(\omega',\psi')$ corresponding to descent data for principal $\CS_\lambda^w$-bundles on surjective submersions of the form $N\times \FR^{0|1}\twoheadrightarrow N$ are parameterized by elements $\beta\in V_1$ and $\zeta\in \sA[1]$.
-The moduli of the coboundaries and cocycles are related as in equation \eqref{eq:relation_moduli}. \end{theorem}
+The second equation of~\eqref{eq:equivalence_descent_data2} is then automatically satisfied, and we arrive at the following theorem. \begin{theorem} \v Cech 2-coboundaries between \v Cech 2-cocycles $v=(\omega,\psi)$ and $v'=(\omega',\psi')$ corresponding to descent data for principal $\CS_\lambda^{\rm w}$-bundles on surjective submersions of the form $N\times \FR^{0|1}\twoheadrightarrow N$ are parameterized by elements $\beta\in V_1$ and $\zeta\in \sA[1]$.
+The moduli of the coboundaries and cocycles are related as in equation~\eqref{eq:relation_moduli}. \end{theorem}

-\section{Gauge theory with the String 2-group}
+\section{Gauge theory with the string 2-group}